theoboiss/deep-agora-doc/Meeting minutes/221006PresentationExistingSystem.md

 Deep learning could be a solution to this complexity by avoiding all this configuration.

-DL modules could then be used iteratively with simpler scenarios to extract specifically defined EOCs.
+DL modules could then be used iteratively with simpler scenarios to extract specifically defined elements of content (EOCs).

 # Output specifications